24p11/tf_codage/README.md

-Set of utils and models for automating tagging of medical records (CRO and CRH).
+Set of utils and models for automating tagging of medical records ("compte rendu operatoire", CRO and "compte rendu hospitalisation", CRH).

 # Installation